jechol/daybit-api-docs/source/index.html.md

 * `public_data`, `private_data`, `transaction`
 * `public_data`, `private_data`, `trade`, `transaction`

 The usage of APIs is restricted by given right to each API key pair.
-You would get `unauthenticated` response error_code if you called a API that is not accessible from your API key pair.
-Please look above for types of a API key pair and details of it.
+You would get `unauthenticated` response error_code if you called an API that is not accessible from your API key pair.
+Please look above for types of API key pair and details of it.

 # Host address